 Next, edge your ruler along the posterior part of the hoof to connect the points between the buttresses of the heels.
 This is likely the widest point of the frog.
 Trace with your marker.
 When you remove your marker and ruler, a 90 degree angle should exist between the lines that you have drawn.

-For the anterior/posterior balance check, you will need to know the true apex of the frog.
-Some hooves that haven’t had the excess outgrowth of the frog exfoliated and trimmed off in a while may be a bit more challenging to find the true apex.
-For most hooves, the apex is clearly marked by the peak of the frog about 2/3 of the way toward the toe of the hoof from a solar view.
+For the anterior/posterior balance check, you will need to know the true apex of the frog just like how we needed to identify the true center of the frog in the step before.
+Frogs that have not been maintained well may be a bit more challenging to find the true apex as they could be overgrown.
+For most hooves, the apex is clearly marked by the peak of the frog; about 2/3 of the way toward the toe when visualizing the hoof from its solar view.

-To check your results, this should also be the widest point of the hoof from side to side.
+To check your results, the mid-line should also be the widest point of the hoof from side to side.
 Another confirmation that you’ve got the correct spot is by running your thumbs along the collateral grooves.
 Close your eyes if it helps.
-You should feel a small hump, or wave, or swelling in the area of the hoof shown below.
+You should feel a small hump, or wave, or swelling in the area of the spots you have circled within the collateral grooves.
 This anatomical feature is called the bar swells.

-You’ve now clearly identified the true center of your horse’s hoof.
+If you’ve done all of the above, you’ve now identified the true center of your horse’s hoof.
 This marks where the center of rotation of your horse’s internal hoof structure is.
 Your markings reflect where the center of P3, or the coffin bone, rests within the hoof capsule.

 What does this mean?
 Ideally, 50% off the hoof is anterior, or behind, this line and 50% is posterior, or in front of, this line.
 Measure from the mid-line forward to the toe callus.
 Make note of this measurement.
 Measure from the mid-line back to the heel buttress.
 Compare to your first measurement of the anterior portion of the hoof.
 They should be similar dimensions.